elatov/elatov.github.io/_posts/2013-02-20-monitor-different-systems-with-collectd.md

                       └─711 /usr/sbin/collectd -C /etc/collectd.conf -f

-I then visited the same Collectd-Web portal and saw the new host&#8217;s stats.
+I then visited the same Collectd-Web portal and saw the new host's stats.

 All of the above was for Collectd version 4.
 A newer version is out, version 5, and migration steps are available <a href="https://collectd.org/wiki/index.php/V4_to_v5_migration_guide" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://collectd.org/wiki/index.php/V4_to_v5_migration_guide']);">here</a>.
 Make sure at least the collector is at version 5, but it would be best to have both collector and nodes be at the same version.